GonzaMarolda/RanPick/README.md

 [![Deploy Status](https://img.shields.io/badge/deployed%20on-Render-black?style=flat&logo=render)](https://ranpick.onrender.com/)

 Web app to create wheels that pick a value randomly.
 You can add entries, spin the wheel, and see which one is the winner.
-The most relevant functionality is the possibility of creating nested wheels, you can create a "Dinner" wheel and another wheel for "Pasta" if gets selected.
+The most relevant feature is the possibility of creating nested wheels, you can create a "Dinner" wheel and another wheel for "Pasta" if gets selected.

 <img src="https://github.com/user-attachments/assets/feaa8a96-ee2a-43bc-8d68-f83ad1ec1eb1" alt="Captura de la app" width="500" height="233" style="border-radius: 8px; box-shadow: 0 4px 8px rgba(0,0,0,0.1);"/>